-Exceptional Learners may be excused from the requirement for 1 unit of credit in LOTE if so indicated on the IEP.
-They still must earn 22 Graduation credits
+\ Exceptional Learners may be excused from the requirement for 1 unit of credit in LOTE if so indicated on the IEP.
+They still must earn 22 Graduation credits. \\Students must also pass the Checkpoint B exam in addition to the 3 credits for the Regents with Advanced Designation.

-English Language Learners-English Language Learners Students who are identified as English language learners pursuant to Part 154 Regulations of the Commissioner of Education, and who first entered school in the United States in grade 9 or above, may appeal to graduate with a local diploma if they have taken the required Regents examination in English language arts at least twice and earned a score on this exam between 55 and 59.
+English Language Learners- Students who are identified as English Language Learners (ELLs) pursuant to Part 154-2 Regulations of the Commissioner of Education, and who first entered school in the United States in grade 9 or above, may appeal to graduate with a local diploma if they have taken the required Regents examination in English language arts at least twice and earned a score on this exam between 55 and 59.
 Such students may also appeal a score within 5 points of passing (60-64) on one additional examination and graduate with a local diploma.
 English Language Learners are required to achieve 22 high school credits regardless of when they entered the district or the country.
-Credits earned prior to entering NECSD, including credits from the student's country of origin can be used to demonstrate credits toward a New York State Diploma.
+Credits earned prior to entering NECSD, including credits from the student's country of origin, should be used to demonstrate credits toward a New York State Diploma.